DDuongQuangMinh/Ethical_hacking-Assignment/ethical_hacking.md

 If settings conflict, those applied later in the sequence (e.g., at the OU level) take precedence.

 ### 2.2.3 Security and Authentication.
+Active Directory (AD) own strong security and authentication through various network protocols, including the three most important protocols are Kerberos, LDAP, and NTML - collectively ensure that users and devices are authenticated securely and efficiently, enabling access control across an organization’s infrastructure.

+#### 2.2.3.1 Kerberos Authentication Protocol.
+Kerberos is the essential protocol of Active Directory in Domain environments, acting as a mediator for trusted hosts and untrusted network to secure communication between two parties such as authenticating service.

+Key features:
+- Ticket-Based Authentication: Key Distribution Center (KDC), which is a part of domain controller, providing ticket issued for Kerberos to operate.
+- Mutual Authentication: Authentication is performed in parallel between client and server, in order to mitigate the risk of impersonation attacks.
+- Time-Sensitive Tokens: Kerberos tickets have expiration timestamps, reducing the risk of token reuse or replay attacks.

+#### 2.2.3.2 LDAP (Lightweight Directory Access Protocol).

+Key Functions in AD:

+#### 2.2.3.3 NTLM (NT LAN Manager).

 ##  2.3 What is HoneyPot?